jenniferjack/ReactJSNews/posts/2016-01-15-bring-your-animations-to-life-with-physics.markdown

 #### When to use CSS Animations

-As Cheng said in his talk, CSS animations are better for animations that you don't want to stop or adjust after they are triggered - such as Twitter's exploding heart animation.
+As Lou stated in his talk, CSS animations are better for animations that you don't want to stop or adjust after they are triggered - such as Twitter's exploding heart animation.
 This is because CSS animations are more performant.
 React Motion does incur the cost of having your app re-rendered every animation frame which could be a problem if your application is not performant.